pyinstaller/pyinstaller/doc/source/Manual.rst

 Its variable-length list of arguments consists of a list of tuples, each tuple having three elements:

-* The first element is an Analysis object, an instance of class Analysis.
+* The first element is an Analysis object, an instance of class Analysis, as applied to one of the apps.

-* The second element is the script name (without the ``.py`` extension).
+* The second element is the script name of the analyzed app (without the ``.py`` extension).

 * The third element is the name for the executable (usually the same as the script).

 MERGE examines the Analysis objects to learn the dependencies of each script.